AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/adv-calc-columns.md

 ---
 # Advanced Calculated Column Types

-Many analyses you might attempt to create, involve the use of a **new column** that you want to `group by` or `filter by`.
+Many analyses you might want to create involve the use of a **new column** that you want to `group by` or `filter by`.
 The [Creating Calculated Columns](../data-warehouse-mgr/creating-calculated-columns.md) tutorial covers the basics for most use cases, but you may want calculated column that is a bit more complex than what the Data Warehouse Manager can create.
 {: #top}

 These types of columns can be created by the Adobe team of Data Warehouse analysts.
 To define a new calculated column, provide us with the following information: